-Back in the day, two-stroke engines were very limited on what their power bands could do.
-One power band might be able to produce a rush of power in the low-to-mid rev ranges.
-Another power band may have created a power rush in the mid-to-upper-high rev ranges.
-Still, another might produce a lot of power only at the top-most range.
+Back in the day, two-stroke engines were restricted on what their power bands could do.
+One power band might be able to produce a rush of power in the low-to-mid RPMs.
+Another powerband may have created a power rush in the mid-to-upper-high RPMs.
+Still, another might kick in only at the top-most range.
 There were no in-between, and there were no power surges present in all ranges.

 But then the power valve was introduced to the two-stroke engine, and everything changed.

 Today, power valves exist in both mechanical and electrical formats.
-The exhaust produced from the engine controls the mechanical valves.
-Electrical valves come equipped with electrical controls that allow more control over the valve and more precise tuning.
+The engine’s speed controls the mechanical valves.
+Electrical valves come equipped with electrical controls that allow more control over the opening and more precise tuning.

-As I stated earlier, the power valve’s main function is to regulate the size of the exhaust port.
-This regulation in size will directly influence the size of the power band.
+The power valve’s primary function is to regulate the size of the exhaust port.
+This regulation in volume will directly influence the position of the power band in the RPM range.
 If the size of the exhaust port is smaller, the exiting airflow is restricted.
 This restriction will reduce the power potential of the engine.
 When the exhaust port is open, more air can flow, and the engine can make more power.

 Regardless of the type of the two-stroke dirt bike engine, the power valve will close at low RPMs and open at high RPMs.
-The way it achieves this is via the valve’s Governor.
-The Governor overpowers the spring pressure keeping the flap closed and regulates the flap from closed to completely open, depending on engine speed and RPM.
+The way it achieves this is via the valve’s governor.
+The governor overpowers the spring pressure keeping the flap closed and regulates the flap from closed to completely open, depending on engine speed and RPM.

-One of the significant advantages of having a power valve installed in a two-stroke engine is that it allows the engine to produce much more power throughout a broader range of RPMs.
-Even more, power valves can be manually adjusted to fine-tune the amount of power you receive at different rev levels.
+One of the significant advantages of having a power valve in a two-stroke engine is that it allows the engine to produce much more power throughout a broader range of RPMs.
+Even more, these valves can be manually adjusted to fine-tune the amount of response you receive at different RPM and throttle position.

-As I touched on earlier, the valve has its spring.
+As I mentioned earlier, the valve has its spring.
 That spring can be adjusted, either manually or electronically, to change its tension.
 That tension change will have different effects on how the power distributes across the rev range.

-As advancements develop in power valve construction, power valves as a whole seem to be getting more and more durable.
-With that being said, the two-stroke power valve is still susceptible to damage.
+As advancements develop in power valve construction, they as a whole seem to be getting more and more durable.
+The two-stroke power valve is still susceptible to damage.
 Therefore, it’s essential you know what some of the major causes are for power valve malfunction and damage.

-One of the leading causes of power valves failing is the lack of proper maintenance on the valve.
-These things build up carbon regularly and thus need to be regularly cleaned.
-A good rule of thumb is to clean and readjust the power valve (if required) every seven to fifteen running hours.
+One of the leading causes of power valves failing is the lack of proper maintenance on the components.
+These parts build up carbon regularly, and you need to clean them periodically.
+A good rule of thumb is to clean and readjust the mechanism (if required) every seven to fifteen running hours.